Indications for: ATIVAN

 Acute narrow-angle glaucoma.

 Increased risk of drug-related mortality from concomitant use with opioids.
 Therapy for >4 months.
 Discontinue if paradoxical reactions occur.
 Primary depressive disorder or psychosis: not recommended.
 Suicidal tendencies (monitor).
 Renal or hepatic impairment.
 Compromised respiratory function.
 Seizure disorder.
 Reevaluate periodically.
 Monitor blood counts, liver function with long-term use.
-Abuse potential (monitor).
-Drug or alcohol abuse.
+Assess patient's risk for abuse, misuse, addiction prior to and during therapy.
 Avoid abrupt cessation.
 Change dose gradually.
+Drug or alcohol abuse.
 Elderly.
 Debilitated.
 Pregnancy (during the 1st trimester), nursing mothers: not recommended.

 Increased sedation, respiratory depression, coma, and death with concomitant opioids; reserve use in those for whom alternative treatment options are inadequate; if needed, limit dosages/durations to minimum and monitor.
 Potentiation of CNS depression with alcohol, other CNS depressants (eg, barbiturates, antipsychotics, sedatives/hypnotics, anxiolytics, others).
 Caution with clozapine.
 May be potentiated by probenecid or valproate (reduce lorazepam dose by 50%).
 May be antagonized by theophylline, aminophylline.

-CNS depression (esp. sedation), dizziness, weakness, unsteadiness, transient memory impairment, confusion, disorientation, nausea, change in appetite, headache, sleep apnea.
+CNS depression (esp. sedation), dizziness, weakness, unsteadiness, transient memory impairment, confusion, disorientation, nausea, change in appetite, headache, sleep apnea; withdrawal reactions.